upmacrolab/upmacrolab.github.io/development-path.md

     * remove text (welcome... and bottom text - move to about)
     * sliding images must link to papers and containt relevant summary of the paper
 * teams page:
-    * add the about to the teams page
-* Contact:
-    * email and other social

-## Next steps

-### Pages
-* UP-Macrolab - the naming on all pages
-* Homepage
-    * remove text (welcome... and bottom text - move to about)
-    * sliding images must link to papers and containt relevant summary of the paper
-* teams page:
-    * add the about to the teams page
+    * add the about to the teams page  - done
 * Contact:
     * email and other social